ramirolpz55/NYTRSRCH/README.md

 # NYTRSRCH - New York Times React Search

-A Web based React application that uses the NY Times API.
+A Web based React application that uses the NY Times API, Express, Axios and many other npm packages.
 Searches for articles based on users input for category and date.

 ## Live Demo